00RohitRoshan/Devops/Devops.md

 - Secret has to be in same namespace as deployment

 ### [19/25] lesson136 K8s Operator
+- Use
+	- Stateful Application
+- What it is ?
+	- Custom Control loop mechanism
+	- Makes use of CRD's (Custom Resource Definitions)
+	- Has domain/app-specific knowledge
+- Operatorhub.io
+- Operator SDK

+### [20/25] lesson137 Operator & Helm Demo

 ------------------------12--------------------------
 [Infrastructure as Code with Terraform]